xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 * Exchange the RSA keys between the device and NSO
 * synchronize the configuration with NSO

+The example in this blog uses REST, if you plan to use RESTCONF small modification in the URIs are required.

 To allow full configuration of device, NSO requires configuring the username and password (encrypted) in an authorization group, devices that belong to a specified authgroup shares the same username and password.
 In the example below the authgroup ios-xr-default has been created in advance on the NSO server.

 ```